 Alabama Hills is managed and operated by of Bureau Of Land Management which allows free camping on their lands.
 We were able to camp in Alabama Hills in December in our TentBox Hardshell Rooftop Tent and stay warm throughout the night.

 3. Mammoth Lakes

 If you’re ready for a true winter vacation in California, then plan a getaway to Mammoth Lakes.
-With easy access to Sierra Nevada Mountains and Mammoth Mountain Ski Area, there are endless adventures to be found in Mammoth Lakes in winter.
+With easy access to the Sierra Nevada Mountains and Mammoth Mountain Ski Area, there are endless adventures to be found in Mammoth Lakes in winter.

 The ski resort’s chair lifts can take you up to the highest serviced peak in California for miles of skiing and snowboarding terrain.
 Some easy hiking and snowshoeing trails are also accessible in the winter offering incredible views of lakes and surrounding winter scenery.